Skip to content

 long double ld = 3.14L; // 扩展精度,至少与double相同

-In extremely resource-constrained embedded systems, if floating-point arithmetic is absolutely necessary, prefer float over double because it consumes less memory and computational resources. double can sometimes be too expensive.
+In some resource-constrained embedded systems, if we must use floating-point arithmetic, we should prioritize float over double.
+This is because it consumes less memory and computational resources, as double can sometimes be too demanding.

 1.3 Type Modifiers

-Type modifiers can alter the properties of basic types, and they hold special importance in embedded programming.
+Type modifiers can alter the properties of fundamental types and hold special importance in embedded programming.

 signed and unsigned

-The unsigned modifier extends the representation range of an integer variable to non-negative values only, which is very useful when dealing with hardware register values and bit masks:
+The unsigned modifier extends the representation range of an integer variable to non-negative numbers only.
+This is particularly useful when dealing with hardware register values and bit masks:

 c